endlesssolitude/ShatteredPD-DetailedDesc/README.md

 - TestMode that has convinet access to most items and can travel between floors.

 - A few expansions for the original game.
-Expansions are quite limited because I can only add new contents via limited interfaces, or it would be a disaster when transferring between versions.
+Expansions are quite limited because I can only add new contents via limited custom interfaces, or it would be a disaster when transferring between versions.

-- And other parts of the game is TOTALLY UNCHANGED to keep inline with the original ShatterdPD.
+- And other parts of the game is UNCHANGED to keep inline with the original ShatterdPD.

 *****************More*****************